Confused about the difference between a longboard, skateboard, and cruiser?

 Smaller and harder wheels are used on skateboards since you can easily do powerslides and they’re less forgiving if you get wheel bite after landing a trick.

 Cruiser wheels are usually a crossbreed of a longboard and skateboard wheel.
 Smaller than a longboard wheel and softer than a skateboard wheel.

 How To Choose?

-Don’t get too hung up on the technicals.
-Just make a decision, because it’s all about getting outside, shredding, and having fun.
+Make a decision, because it’s all about getting outside, shredding, and having fun.